 Here is a collection of star emojis to utilize:

 Hearts are not something you’ll use terribly frequently in your marketing campaigns.
-After all, hearts denote love, and love is quite a strong emotion that doesn’t work for every type of campaign.
+After all, the heart symbol denotes love, and love is quite a strong emotion that doesn’t work for every type of campaign.

 If you want to convey how much people will love your new product or service, or if you’re sending out an email about all the positive reviews you’ve collected, then heart emojis are perfectly fine to use.